Capital Gains Tax Canada 2026

 Do I pay capital gains tax on my home?

-Up to $1,250,000 of gains from selling qualified small business corporation shares or qualified farm/fishing property are completely tax-free.
-Cumulative over your lifetime.
+$1,275,000, indexed to inflation.
+It shelters gains from selling qualified small business corporation shares or qualified farm and fishing property, cumulative over your lifetime.